Clinical systems · Human factors · Performance under pressure

 Over time, teams stop noticing the adaptations.
 They become normal.
 New staff learn them through corridor conversations rather than through design.

-The problem isn’t that people adapt.
+The problem is not that people adapt.
 The problem is when safe performance depends on unwritten local knowledge.

 Experienced staff often carry the invisible glue that holds things together.
 New or rotating clinicians pay a higher cognitive cost while they learn the unwritten rules.

 Capacity is finite.
-When routine work consumes all the margin, there’s nothing left for the unexpected.
+When routine work consumes all the margin, there is nothing left for the unexpected.

-That’s when failure feels sudden — even though the warning signs were always there.
+That is when failure feels sudden, even though the warning signs were already there.

 Digital tools were meant to make care clearer and more consistent.